riyannode/Paylabs/README.md

 ## Agent Stack

-PayLabs runs on a **LangGraph agent runtime** — a directed graph of LLM-powered and deterministic service nodes, each with its own x402 payment edge.
+PayLabs runs on a **LangGraph agent runtime** — a directed graph of LLM-powered and deterministic service nodes, each with its own x402 payment edge.Brain pay x402 to what node service he use, node seevice pay all child under the graph

 ```
 USER ──x402──► ENTRY GATE ──► BRAIN (LLM)